 Now before we begin, I want to explain what AdSense is to the people that don’t know about it, so if you already know about AdSense you should probably skip a few steps.

 AdSense is an advertising program that is developed and owned by Google, where basically publishers (people who own websites and blogs) will put up ads that are sponsored by Google on their website and get paid every time someone clicks on those ads.

-Now AdSense is a very important part of Google and its revenue because Google is getting pretty much all their money from ads.
+Now AdSense is a very important part of Google and its revenue because Google is getting pretty much all its money from ads.

 Google made $24 billion from ads in 2018.
 THAT’s a lot of money, just from their ads programs.

 So advertisers are using Google Ads which is another program made by Google that basically allows everyone and every company on earth to advertise their business in Google’s search engine and also on YouTube and all their other websites.

 But these advertisers can also advertise on millions of other websites that are not owned by Google, via the AdSense program.